An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Privacy Guarantees

-In Corollary~\ref{thm:dp_corollary}, $\sigma_\eta^2$ is set such that after all noisy values are aggregated, the variance of the residual noise matches the one required by the standard Gaussian Mechanism \cite{Dwork2014a} to achieve $(\varepsilon, \delta')$-DP for an average of $\rndn$ values in the \emph{centralized} setting.
+We prove Corollary~\ref{thm:dp_corollary} in Appendix \ref{app:dp-cor}.
+The value of $\sigma_\eta^2$ is set such that after all noisy values are aggregated, the variance of the residual noise matches that required by the Gaussian mechanism \cite{Dwork2014a} to achieve $(\varepsilon, \delta')$-DP for an average of $\rndn$ values in the \emph{centralized} setting.
 The privacy-utility trade-off achieved by \gopa is thus the same as in the trusted curator model up to a small constant in $\delta$, as long as the pairwise variance $\sigma_\Delta^2$ is large enough.
-As expected, we see that as $\sigma_\Delta^2\rightarrow +\infty$ (that is, as $\kappa\rightarrow+\infty$), we have $\delta\rightarrow\delta'$.
-Given the desired $\delta\geq \delta'$, we can use Corollary~\ref{thm:dp_corollary} to determine a value for $\sigma_\Delta^2$ that is sufficient for \gopa to achieve $ (\epsilon,\delta)$-DP.
-Table~\ref{tab:cor} shows a numerical illustration with $\delta$ only a factor $10$ larger than the $\delta'$ of the trusted curator setting.
+As expected, we see that as $\sigma_\Delta^2\rightarrow +\infty$ (that is, as $\kappa\rightarrow+\infty$), we have $\delta\rightarrow\delta'$ for worst case and complete graphs, or $\delta\rightarrow3\delta'$ for $k$-out graphs.
+Given the desired $\delta\geq \delta'$, we can use Corollary~\ref{thm:dp_corollary} to determine a value for $\sigma_\Delta^2$ that is sufficient for \gopa to achieve $(\varepsilon,\delta)$-DP.
+Table~\ref{tab:cor} shows a numerical illustration with $\delta$ only a factor $10$ larger than $\delta'$.
 For random $k$-out graphs, we report the values of $\sigma_\Delta$ and $k$ given by Theorem~\ref{thm:diffprivacy-random}, as well as smaller (yet admissible) values obtained by numerical simulation (see Appendix~\ref{app:dp_numerical_sim}).
-We see that although the conditions of Theorem~\ref{thm:diffprivacy-random} are a bit conservative (we are confident that constants in our analysis can be improved), they still lead to practical values.
+Although the conditions of Theorem~\ref{thm:diffprivacy-random} are a bit conservative (constants can likely be improved), they still lead to practical values.
 Clearly, random $k$-out graphs provide a useful trade-off in terms of scalability and robustness.

-\textbf{Proof techniques.} At the technical level, our analysis decomposes into a generic $(\varepsilon,\delta)$-differential privacy result, where we model the knowledge of the adversary as a system of linear equations, and a topology-specific part.
-In the latter part, the generic result is instantiated by identifying a spanning tree in $G^H$ with appropriate branching factor.
-While the optimal spanning tree is easy to construct for the worst-case and complete graphs, the case of random graphs is more involved and requires specific tools.
-We prove our result by leveraging and adapting results on embedding spanning trees in random graphs \cite{Krivelevich2010}.
-The full derivations and more detailed explanations can be found in \ref{app:dp-proof}.
+Note that in practice, one often does not know in advance the exact proportion $\honestfraction$ of users who are honest and will not drop out, so a lower bound can be used instead.